In order to schedule instrument time, new users are required to

 disposal have been approved and all members of the Image Analysis

 Laboratory are properly informed of potential hazards.

 A handbook of safety procedures and a Texas A&M University

-Hazardous Waste Disposal Manual is located at the entrance
+Hazardous Waste Disposal Manual is located at the entrance of the

-Contact a staff member for manuals.
+member for manuals.